-To further examine the solution quality, we report the detailed results with the four settings (\texttt{Prox-ADMM-Sx}, x = 1, 2, 3, 4) and the centralized method (\texttt{centralized} based on the \texttt{interior-point} method embedded in the \texttt{fmincon} solver of MATLAB) in Table \ref{tab:NumericExample}.
-Note that the convergent solution $\hat{x}_1$ and $\hat{x}_2$ with proximal ADMM under the four settings S1-S4 are quite close to the optimal solution $x^{\star}_1 = 0.5$ and $x_2^{\star} = 0.5$ obtained with centralized method.
-More specifically, by measuring the sub-optimality by $\Vert \hat{\x} - \x^{\star} \Vert/\Vert \x^{\star} \Vert$ where $\hat{\x} = [\hat{x}_1, \hat{x}_2]$ and $\x^{\star} = [x_1^{\star}, x_2^{\star}]$ are the convergent and the optimal solution, we conclude that the sub-optimality of proximal ADMM is around 1.2E-3 with S1 and S3 ($\tau/\rho = 0.01$) and 5.9E-4 with S2 and S4 ($\tau/\rho = 0.005$).
-We conclude that we could achieve higher solution quality by imposing smaller ratio of $\tau/\rho$ but generally at the cost of slowing down the convergence rate as observed in Fig. \ref{fig:NumericExample} (a).
-This implies that a trade-off is necessary in terms of the solution quality and the convergence speed while configuring the algorithm (i.e., the ratio of $\tau/\rho$) for specific applications.
-For this example, considering the trade-off of the sub-optimality and the convergence rate, we note that S4 would be a preferred option.
-We therefore display the convergence of the decision variables $x_1$ and $x_2$ in Fig. \ref{fig:NumericExample}(b).
-Note that $x_1$ and $x_2$ gradually converge to the optimal solution $\x_1^{\star} = 0.5$ and $x_2^{\star} = 0.5$.
+To further examine the solution quality, we report the detailed results with the four settings S1-S4 (\texttt{Prox-ADMM-Sx}, x = 1, 2, 3, 4) and the centralized method (using the \texttt{interior-point} method embedded in the \texttt{fmincon} solver of MATLAB) in Table \ref{tab:NumericExample}.
+Note that the convergent solution $\hat{x}_1$ and $\hat{x}_2$ with proximal ADMM under the settings S1-S4 are quite close to the optimal solution $x^{\star}_1 = 0.5$ and $x_2^{\star} = 0.5$ obtained from the centralized method.
+More specifically, by measuring the sub-optimality by $\Vert \hat{\x} - \x^{\star} \Vert/\Vert \x^{\star} \Vert$ where $\hat{\x} = (\hat{x}_1, \hat{x}_2)$ and $\x^{\star} = (x_1^{\star}, x_2^{\star})$ are the convergent and optimal solution, we have the sub-optimality of proximal ADMM is around 1.2E-3 with S1/S3 ($\tau/\rho = 0.01$) and 5.9E-4 with S2/S4 ($\tau/\rho = 0.005$).
+We therefore imply that a smaller ratio $\tau/\rho$ can achieve higher solution quality but generally at the cost of slower convergence rate as observed in Fig. \ref{fig:NumericExample} (a).
+This implies that a trade-off in terms of the solution quality and the convergence speed is necessary while configuring the algorithm (i.e., the ratio of $\tau/\rho$) for specific applications.
+For this example, considering both the solution quality and convergence rate, we have S4 a preferred option.
+We therefore display the convergence of primal variables $x_1$ and $x_2$ with S4 in Fig. \ref{fig:NumericExample}(b).
+Note that $x_1$ and $x_2$ gradually approach the optimal solution $\x_1^{\star} = 0.5$ and $x_2^{\star} = 0.5$.